mmccrechowicz/mmccrechowicz.github.io/content/posts/CO2_Emissions.md

-## Annual emissions have been increasing consistently since 1960.
+## Annual emissions have been increasing consistently since 1960

 The emissions figures show that there has been a consistent upward trend in CO2 emissions since 2011, although there have been year-on-year decreases, for instance between 1979 and 1980, or 2008 and 2009.

-The average annual emissions for the period 1960-2011 were approximately 17m kt.
-Annual emissions have been above the average for the period since 1991.

 ```python